menckend/writing/pages/docos/doc1/doc1_chap1_p1.md

 chapnam: "Chapter 1: The First chapter"
 pagenum: 1

-title: "This page has a name.
-It's name is Phil"
+title: "My title is Phil"
 summary: "This is a description of the page named Phil.
 It doesn't tell you much, and you shouldn't trust what it does tell you."
 sidebar: newside
 permalink: doc1_chap1_page1.html